 On a practical level, my research will slowly deploy along a web of concomitant activities, involving — but not only: translating artistic and theoretical works; interviewing interpreters and language teachers working in legal settings of border crossing; crafting a multilingual editorial platform; disintegrating into a foreign tongue; or listening to family stories of displacement, struggle and desire.
 Listening, for Tina Campt, “is an ensemble of seeing, feeling, being affected, contacted, and moved beyond the distance of sight and observer” (Campt 2017, 42).
 It acknowledges that research is inseparable from the body — that of the researcher, and that of her interlocutors and companions — as are the fragile fabrics of untranslatability, heterolingual imaginaries, and the gestures of struggle, love and address that are performed through them.

-Between 2010 and 2018, I have worked as a curator-coordinator-producer-editor-manager-mediator-caretaker-cook-friend-etc for art institutions that support experimental forms of artistic research, engage with socio-political concerns and contexts, advocate for feminist and decolonial practices and work in transdisciplinary ways.
-After experiencing the limits of working institutionally, I sought for other, slower ways of developing practices and projects that embrace care, hospitality and collaboration.
+Between 2009 and 2018, Virginie Bobin worked as a curator/coordinator/producer/editor/manager/educator/mediator/caretaker/translator/cook/occasional-gardener/etc… for art institutions and residency programs supporting experimental, transdisciplinary forms of artistic research, engaging with socio-political concerns and contexts, and advocating for feminist and decolonial practices in France, the Netherlands and the United States.
+After having experienced the limits of working institutionally, she sought for other, slower ways of sustaining practices and projects that would embrace care, mutual affection and reciprocity.